05

 First, it took us about an hour to get the burgers we ordered and once we got them, they were pretty bland.
 So since there are more restaurants to choose from, you might want to try another one.

-When you are in Faro you will automatically see the nature reserve Ria Formosa.
-Since it takes up a lot of the Algarve and its waters is a must to visit.
+When you are in Faro you will automatically see the nature reserve, Ria Formosa.
+Since it takes up a lot of the Algarve and its waters are a must to visit.
 The waters are so clear that you can often see the fish swimming in the lagoon.
 And one awesome thing is to see all the farms where the clams are being harvested.

 The Ria Formosa runs through several cities and offers a lot of birdwatching and nice walks.
 Make sure to check it out while spending some time in Faro.